 5. InterContinental Paris Le Grand

 The beautifully refurbished and remodeled InterContinental Paris Le Grand easily offers one of the best club lounges in Paris.
 The last time I made use of the InterContinental Paris club lounge, we booked a wonderful rooftop room in the eaves of this historic hotel.
 The view was out over the rooftops of Paris in the Opera district.
 The hotel is also very close to the Place Concorde, Rue Faubourg Honore, Champs Elysees.

 Even if you have loyalty status or are an InterContinental Ambassador, you will be charged around 150 Euros to access the club lounge at this InterContinental in Paris.
-If you book with our luxury travel concierge you get all your usual benefits.
-We can apply your loyalty number to your booking so that you can collect your points, plus you will also get Club Lounge access absolutely free, even when you book their standard room.
+If you book with our concierge, you get all your usual benefits.
+We can apply your loyalty number to your booking so that you can collect your points.
+Plus, you will also get Club Lounge access absolutely free, even when you book their standard room.

 6. InterContinental The O2